 This easy warm-up regime will mean you are now ready to move on to different, more taxing and targeted exercises.

-The fitness drum membership has a whole host of features, including daily workouts you can follow along to, community discussions and reward points.
+The fitness drum platform has a whole host of features, including daily workouts you can follow along to, virtual challenges and reward points.
 Each time you complete your daily workout, you’re rewarded with points to keep you motivated.
-The forum component also means there is a great community spirit and a chance to share your fitness adventure with those on a similar journey.
+The in-app messaging functionality also means you can chat to your coach for extra motivation and support.